 Cream puffs - Cream puffs are a great way to make impressive desserts that wow your guests.
-Using homemade choux pastry from scratch, these are filled with whipped cream for a quick and tasty treat.
+Using homemade choux pastry from scratch, you can fill these with whipped cream for a quick and tasty treat.

 Profiteroles - The classic French dessert profiteroles are made with choux pastry that is light as air.
 And, they are filled with vanilla pastry cream, whipped cream, or ice cream, and finished with a chocolate glaze.

-Eclairs - The classic eclair also uses the choux pastry dough but they are piped into long tubular shapes.
+Eclairs - The classic eclair also uses the choux pastry dough but we pipe them into long tubular shapes.
 Filled with pastry cream, whipped cream, or fruit fillings, etc. Often, with a chocolate glaze too.

 Churros - These are deep-fried treats.
 And yet, do you know that it uses the choux pastry dough as a base?
-Yes, instead of baking the choux pastry the dough is put in a piping bag and deep-fried until golden and crispy.
+Yes, instead of baking the choux pastry, we put the dough in a piping bag and we deep-fry it until golden and crispy.
 Often dusted with cinnamon sugar and served with a chocolate sauce or ice creams.

 Brioche, biscuits, scones, and rolls

-Yes, these are often also referred to as French pastry bread.
+Yes, we often also refer to them as French pastry bread.